Welcome to Bloomington. Enjoy the poison ivy.

 The "poison" in poison ivy comes from an oily sap containing the allergenic compound urushiol.
 The sap is found in essentially all parts of the plant including the leaves, stems, vines, roots and berries.
 Bruising, cutting, breaking or burning any part of the plant readily releases the sap, which clings to your skin, under fingernails, to pet and animal fur, yard tools, and clothing.
 You can readily get contact dermatitis from touching those items, too, even weeks later.
 Inhalation of smoke from burning poison ivy can cause reactions to nasal passages, the oral cavity and even airways of the lungs.
 Since the sap remains on the plant long after the leaves fall off, cases of poison ivy rash can occur during winter, as well other warmer seasons of the year.

 Poison Ivy Symptoms

+Urushiol (the allergenic component of the sap) can begin to penetrate the skin within 5-10 minutes of contact.
 Poison ivy rash can appear in as little as 6 hours or as long as 2 weeks after exposure.
 Generally, you'll see the first blisters within 1-2 days.
 Symptoms include:

 Poison Ivy Prevention

 - Take cool baths and showers, because heat causes the rash to itch and swell more.